-Birthing women need to be respected
+Birthing people need to be respected

-Women need to birth where they choose
+You need to birth where you feel most comfortable

 Both the Medical and Midwives model of care needs to coexist

-Women need choice in care providers
+You need choice in care providers

 With home or birthing center birth, midwives are extensively trained in normal birth.
 I mean this to dispel the myth that out-of-hospital midwives won’t know if something’s wrong until it’s too late.
 Since they know what normal birth looks like, they know if you’re doing well or if you need assistance or transfer.
-You need to completely trust their judgment with these issues.
+You need to be able to trust their judgment with these issues.
 If you do not trust your midwives, it’s very hard to open yourself up to birth and be relaxed like you need to be.

-Women have the right to make informed decisions
+You have the right to make informed decisions

 You need to be presented with all the information about pregnancy, birth, and afterwards in a calm, loving, non-judgmental way and be respected for the choices you make, whatever the reasons.
 You should not be bullied into whatever the medical professional thinks should happen, and along with informed consent comes informed refusal.

 One thought on “My Philosophy”